JuliaAstro/JuliaAstro.github.io/docs/src/tutorials/curve-fit.md

 # [Curve Fitting](@id curve-fit)

-This tutorial will demonstrate fitting data with a straight line (linear regression), an abitrary non-linear model, and finally a Bayesian model.
+This tutorial will demonstrate fitting data with a straight line (linear regression), an arbitrary non-linear model, and finally a Bayesian model.

 ## Packages